lambdamikel/Busch-2090/README.md

 This repository contains a number of Arduino-based emulator of the Busch 2090 Microtronic Computer System.

-The Busch 2090 was an educational 4bit single-board computer system of the early 1980s, manufactured by the company Busch Modellbau in
+The Microtronic was an educational 4bit single-board computer system of the early 1980s, manufactured by the company Busch Modellbau in
 Germany: